-CORONA, Calif. - Dozens of dogs rescued from the home of a suspected bank robber last month are being prepared for adoption at the Corona Animal Shelter, where the dogs are being housed.
+CORONA, Calif.
+(KABC) -- Dozens of dogs rescued from the home of a suspected bank robber last month are being prepared for adoption at the Corona Animal Shelter, where the dogs are being housed.

 More than 55 dogs remain at the shelter, many of which are still visibly shaken nearly three weeks after they were rescued from the home of 72-year-old suspected bank robber, Robert Flores.
 The dogs were found in Flores' home dehydrated and starving.
 Flores is now facing animal cruelty charges.